Letter of Intent: October 1, 2013

 - Determine the effectiveness of strategies to enhance arteriovenous fistula maturation and durability

 - Develop best practices for management of chronic venous ulcer

 - Further investigate the optimal adjunctive medical therapy to enhance the success of lower extremity intervention

 - Identify and evaluate medical therapy to prevent abdominal aortic aneurysm growth

 - Evaluate ultrasound versus computed tomography angiography surveillance post- endovascular aneurysm repair

 The Planning Grant application must describe the full-scale study that it is intended to support in sufficient detail to establish its significance and potential clinical impact and to define the need for this award.
 The full-scale clinical study application must be fairly well developed, so that a targeted investment could be expected to significantly strengthen the research plan and facilitate grant preparation and submission.
-Planning Grant funding will be for no more than one year and up to $100,000 USD (direct costs only) and is expected to lead to a mature full-scale application for external funding of a multi-center clinical study within six months of completion of the Planning Grant or the first possible grant cycle from the targeted funding agency, if more than six months later.
+Planning Grant funding will be for no more than one year and up to $100,000 USD (direct costs only) and is expected to culminate in the submission of an application for external funding of a multi-center clinical study within six months of its completion, or the first possible grant cycle from the targeted funding agency, if more than six months later.
 Applications proposing activities that cannot be completed with this level and duration of funding will not be considered responsive.

 - PI must hold an MD or equivalent degree with postgraduate clinical training in vascular surgery